Search

 • Les Commentaires et l’idéographie du jeu de Loto dans les Flandres suivis d’un glossaire. by ELSKAMP, Max.
 ELSKAMP, Max. ~ Les Commentaires et l’idéographie du jeu de Loto dans les Flandres suivis d’un glossaire.
 Antwerp: [J.E.
 Buschmann] A. De Tavernier, 1914 [but 1918].

-First edition, falsely dated 1914 to evade the censorship of the occupying forces and actually issued in 1918.
-A beautiful woodcut illustrated study of the… (more)
+First edition, falsely dated 1914 to evade the censorship of the German occupying forces in Belgium and actually issued in 1918.
+A beautiful illustrated study… (more)

-First edition, falsely dated 1914 to evade the censorship of the occupying forces and actually issued in 1918.
-A beautiful woodcut illustrated study of the iconography of the ancient Flemish versions of the game of lotto, including the symbolism of the playing cards.
+First edition, falsely dated 1914 to evade the censorship of the German occupying forces in Belgium and actually issued in 1918.
+A beautiful illustrated study of the iconography of the ancient Flemish versions of the game of lotto, including the symbolism of the playing cards.
+Max Elskamp (1862-1931) was one of the outstanding Belgian poets, notable for applying himself to every stage of book production, from the artistic direction to the finished product: writing, designing the layout, choosing the paper and typeface, page layout, illustration (often from his own woodcuts, as here) and printing.
+His books appeared in small print runs, as here.
+This is one of 300 regular copies (after 50 on Arches paper).

 (see full details)